 Ideally, the space should be well-lit so that interviewers can see you clearly.
-Try to avoid sitting directly in front of the light, or a dark corner.
-And in case you’re worried about your background, don’t forget you can add a blur or photographic background on most video call platforms like Teams or Zoom.
+Try to avoid sitting directly in front of the light or in a dark corner.
+If you’re worried about your background, remember you can add a blur or photographic background on most video call platforms like Teams or Zoom.

 If you lose your internet connection during the interview or assessment centre, don’t panic!
 We’ve all experienced technical difficulties at some point so recruiters will understand.
 If you can't reconnect, you may be able to dial into the meeting on your phone, so keep this charged and nearby.

 If problems persist, and you’re able to, use your mobile data to send a quick email to the HR team explaining that you lost connection – the firm should accommodate you.

 Dress as you would for a formal interview.
 That includes the lower body – it’s unlikely you’ll need to move during the interview but if you do, the decision to wear pyjama bottoms will have backfired.
 Dressing for the occasion will put you into a professional mindset and help to replicate the formal environment of in-person interviews.